FAQ

 Users are encouraged to refer to the related methodology notes for more details around data availability and collection periods.
 There may be instances of data variances or gaps; for example, the COVID-19 pandemic affected the timeliness of reporting in some jurisdictions, impacting data comparability.
 Collecting, processing, validating, and publishing accurate data is a complex and labour-intensive task.
 We are committed to supporting our data partners in streamlining and improving this process and aim to bring updated data into these dashboards as soon as it is available.

 Data visualizations offered within the dashboards are aggregated at the pan-Canadian and provincial/territorial levels to give a high-level summary of key health workforce trends.
 Those looking for more detailed data are encouraged to check out our downloadable Data Catalogue and navigate to the How to Access tabs to learn more about the data request process.
-We have developed an accompanying occupation mapping guide to help you in selecting data holding and occupation name in your request to ensure efficiency in processing your data request.
+We have developed an accompanying occupation mapping guide to help you in selecting data holding and occupation names in your request to ensure efficiency in processing your data request.

 We continue to work with data partners to support collection and availability of more detailed and timely data on oral health and other health care providers.